Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Introduction

-It has been known that the above (subsystem) ETH fails\footnote{Or, it holds only weakly (weak ETH) \cite{biroli2010effect, mori2016weak, iyoda2017fluctuation, He:2017vyf}, i.e., the distance between two reduced states vanishes by the power law of the number of degrees of freedom, not by the exponential decay as for the strong ETH.} for the integrable systems \cite{biroli2010effect, mori2016weak, iyoda2017fluctuation, He:2017vyf, He:2017txy, Basu:2017kzo, Guo:2018pvi} due to the infinite number of conserved charges prohibiting quantum chaos for thermalization.
-One expects the ETH will hold when compared with the reduced state of the generalized Gibbs ensemble (GGE), including all the conserved charges \cite{Dymarsky:2019etq, chen2024subsystem}.
-However, such GGE is hard to implement due to the infinite number of conserved charges.
-Similarly, we may expect that the integrable systems' typical states may not be thermalized if not compared with GGE.
-This then raises the issue of the role of the conserved charges in the thermalization of energy eigenstates or typical states.
+It has been known that the above (subsystem) ETH fails\footnote{Or, it holds only weakly (weak ETH) \cite{biroli2010effect, mori2016weak, iyoda2017fluctuation, He:2017vyf}, i.e., the distance between two reduced states vanishes by the power law of the number of degrees of freedom, not by the exponential decay as for the strong ETH. {Besides, there exist atypical states, which comprise an exponentially small fraction in system size and violate weak ETH \cite{mori2016weak}.}} for the integrable systems \cite{biroli2010effect, mori2016weak, iyoda2017fluctuation, He:2017vyf, He:2017txy, Basu:2017kzo, Guo:2018pvi, Muralidharan:2016acb, Byju:2018eyb} due to the infinite number of conserved charges prohibiting quantum chaos for thermalization.
+It also fails for many-body localized systems \cite{Abanin_2019, Nandkishore_2015, Sierant_2025, Protopopov_2020} and chaotic systems in the presence of scars \cite{Serbyn_2021, Moudgalya_2018, Moudgalya_2021, Shiraishi_2017, Moudgalya_2022, Chandran_2023}, with different underlying mechanisms, such as strong disorders for the former, or Hilbert space fragmentation due to emerging spectrum generating algebra for the latter.
+One expects the ETH to hold for the generalized Gibbs ensemble (GGE), which includes all conserved charges \cite{Dymarsky:2019etq, chen2024subsystem}.
+However, such GGE states are hard to implement due to the infinite number of conserved charges, {and one may want to adopt some truncated GGE states.
+Indeed, some studies on the approximation of GGE states by the truncated GGEs have been done in \cite{fagotti2013reduced, essler2017truncated, piroli2017integrable} by including some semi-local charges or imposing integrable initial conditions.} Similarly, {we may expect the integrable systems' typical states also satisfy the subsystem thermalization hypothesis with GGE or some truncated GGE.} This then raises the issue of the role of the conserved charges in the thermalization of energy eigenstates or typical states.

 With the additional conserved charges other than Hamiltonian, there are more options when considering the thermalization hypothesis in various aspects.
 Firstly, the energy eigenstates will be classified into the superselection sectors of the conserved charges.
 When considering ETH, we can choose to restrict to the superselection sectors or not.
 We can also generalize the concept of superselection sectors to the typical states.
-Although the typical states, in general, are not the eigenstates of energy and charges, we can still classify them into almost superselection by their expectation values of the charges.
+Although typical states, in general, are not eigenstates of energy and charges, we can still classify them into almost superselection sectors by their expectation values of the charges.